lunix33/transcode-watcher/README.md

    The path to a non-standard configuration file.

    *note: tilde (~) can be use to refer to the current user home directory.*

+**-f**:

+	 If the log file is enable but fail to open, the service will continue with only the screen log.